Prevention of Back & Neck Conditions

 We recommend lifestyle changes as your best bet for prevention of spinal problems.
 These positive changes may help you slow down the natural degenerative process that comes with aging.

-- Quite smoking.
-Smoking negatively impacts your bone health, and may accelerate the degenerative process.
+- Smoking negatively impacts your bone health, and may accelerate the degenerative process.